apache/nifi/minifi-docs/src/main/markdown/minifi-java-agent-quick-start.md

 MiNiFi is able to use the StandardSSLContextService out of the box.

-If you want to create a dataflow with a processor not shipped with MiNiFi, you can do so.
+If you want to create a dataflow with a processor not shipped with MiNiFi, you can do so by following these steps:

 1. Set up your dataflow as described above.
-2. Copy the desired NAR file into the MiNiFi lib directory.
+2. Copy the desired NAR file into the MiNiFi `lib` directory.
 3. Restart your MiNiFi instance.

 **Note:** The following processors are also a part of the default distribution but require adding a NAR for a Controller Service not packaged by default.
 The processors are grouped by the NAR that is required.